Counselling: exploring fear and sadness

 Counselling: exploring fear and sadness is designed to chart the relationship between the counselling profession and the emotions of fear and sadness.
 It covers the ways in which these types of human distress have been understood and treated in the past and how they are currently conceptualised and worked with in the counselling profession.
 The module traces the history of counselling and therapy from their origins in industrialisation and secularisation, through the development of psychoanalysis, the medical diagnosis and treatment of emotional difficulties, and the recent expansion of the counselling profession and proliferation of approaches.

-While this an OU level 2 module is primarily academic, you will be encouraged to apply what you are reading to your own life, the lives of others and your own practice (if appropriate) through the inclusion of reflective exercises and case studies to demonstrate the similarities and differences between different approaches.
-You will be taken through the process of counselling, the ways in which the relationship is used within therapy, the balance between listening and offering interpretations in various approaches, and the use of specific techniques.
+While this module is primarily academic, you'll be encouraged to apply what you're reading to your own life, the lives of others and your own practice (if appropriate) through the inclusion of reflective exercises and case studies to demonstrate the similarities and differences between various approaches.
+You'll be taken through the process of counselling, the ways in which the relationship is used within therapy, the balance between listening and offering interpretations in various approaches, and the use of specific techniques.
 Through this material, and related exercises, skills in counselling practice are further developed.
-Research evidence on the outcomes and process of therapy is also introduced and discussed, along with skills in understanding and interpreting research findings, encouraging you to consider how counselling, and other common ways of treating fear and sadness, might usefully be evaluated.
+Research evidence on the outcomes and process of therapy is also introduced and discussed.
+You'll also be introduced to the skills in understanding and interpreting research findings, encouraging you to consider how counselling, and other common ways of treating fear and sadness, might usefully be evaluated.

 The module is taught primarily through a textbook and online via the module website.
 Counselling skills are also introduced through specially produced audio-visual materials and by practising self-directed activities.
 Tutorials are offered to further support you in your learning.

 This is an OU level 2 module that provides core subject knowledge and study skills.
-It builds on the themes covered in the OU level 1 module Introduction to counselling (D171) (now discontinued), but it is not a requirement to study this OU level 1 module first.
-If you are new to study at university level, or haven't studied for some time, we strongly recommend that you study an OU level 1 module first.
+It builds on the themes covered in the OU level 1 module Introduction to counselling (D171) (now discontinued), but it is not a requirement to have studied this module first.
+If you are new to studying at university level, or haven't studied for some time, we strongly recommend that you study an OU level 1 module first.

 If you have any doubt about the suitability of the module, please speak to an adviser.

-Textbook and VLE, and additional learning resources provided by the website.
+Textbook and VLE, with additional learning resources provided by the module website.